Sajad-khan/Customer-Feedback-Text-Classification/README.md

 pip install -r requirements.txt

 **Usage**
+Data Preprocessing:
-Data Preprocessing: Run data_preprocessing.py to load and clean data.
+Run data_preprocessing.py to load and clean data.

+Model Training:
-Model Training: Run model_training.py to train and evaluate the model.
+Run model_training.py to train and evaluate the model.
-Pipeline: Use main.py (if available) to execute the full process.

 The trained model and label encoder are saved in content/model/ for future predictions.